Helicopter from which attackers fired guns, threw grenades is found near beachside town

-The helicopter was allegedly piloted by Oscar Perez, an officer in the country's investigative police force.
-As it strafed the court building and the Interior Ministry in Caracas on Tuesday, attackers fired gunshots and lobbed grenades, officials said.
+The helicopter involved in the Supreme Court attack was allegedly piloted by Oscar Perez, an officer in the country’s investigative police force.

 The assault was a dramatic escalation of the months-long crisis engulfing the regime of President Nicolas Maduro.